amrutprabhu/amrutprabhu.github.io/data/blog/2021/spring-boot-spring-cache-with-ehcache-3.md

 Now by default, Since there is no additional provider, Spring Cache makes use of the JCache which is the default provider present on the classpath when the `Spring-Cache-Starter` is added as a dependency.
 It is nothing but a simple ConcurrentHashMap.

-Now there are quite a few [supported cache providers](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.caching.provider) that we can integrate with spring cache like Redis, Couchbase, Hazelcast, etc. Today we will check out how we can integrate Ehcache 3.
+Now there are quite a few [supported cache providers](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.caching.provider) that we can integrate with Spring cache like Redis, Couchbase, Hazelcast, etc. Today we will check out how we can integrate Ehcache 3.

 ## Integrating Ehcache 3 with Spring Spring Cache